Oral Health and Overall Health

 Loss of control

-Sedation can be administered to keep a patient calm and relaxed during treatment.
+Sedation dentistry is used and can be administered to keep a patient calm and relaxed during treatment.
 Some sedatives include local anesthetic, nitrous oxide, and oral or IV sedation.
 Discuss with your dentist if sedatives are advisable, and if so, which one will work best for you.

 Everyone wants to have a great smile which is why good oral hygiene is important!
 Having poor oral hygiene can lead to a variety of dental and medical problems in the future such as gum disease, infection, bone loss, heart disease, stroke and more.
 Regular check-ups and cleanings can prevent these problems as well as provide you with good oral hygiene.

 Here is a list of Dental hygiene steps that are recommended

 Limit Sodas, Coffee, and Alcohol

 Consume Calcium and other Vitamins that are good for the body

 Having a toothache or noticing other dental symptoms